jpgmv1998/reproducible_paper_template/_template_README_replicationPackage.md

 Additional Example:

 - Download the replication package.
-- Unzip `"data/raw2clean/land_cover/deter_inpe/input.zip"` extracting the files to
-`"data/raw2clean/land_cover/deter_inpe"` in order to fill the existing and empty folder `"data/raw2clean/land_cover/deter_inpe/input" ` without creating redundant directory levels.
-- Open RStudio using `"deter_proj.Rproj"` to set the working directory to the project root.
+- Open RStudio using `"reproducible_paper_example2.Rproj"` to set the working directory to the project root.
-- Run `"code/_MASTERFILE.R"` to run all R scripts in sequence (mostly data preparation).
+- Run `"code/MASTERFILE.R"` to run all R scripts in sequence, including the initial setup.
-- Access Code Ocean replication capsule (provisional DOI: 10.24433/CO.5098352.v1) for analysis-specific code, data, and documentation.
+  - Skipping individual R programs will not prevent others from running correctly because all intermediate datasets are available.
+However, you should manually adjust the folder-specific master files to remove the scripts you do not want to run.

 ### Details